 Intrigued by the preliminary research as well as the blackened evidence of the Coast Salish people’s use of charcoal in the San Juans, Krull jumped headlong into studying biochar.
 His findings so far have been encouraging.

-To expand his research, Krull connected with the director of University of Washington (UW)’s School of Environmental and Field Sciences (SEFS), professor Tom DeLuca, who studies the effect of biochar in forest ecosystems.
+To expand his research, Krull connected with the director of University of Washington (UW)’s School of Environmental and Forest Sciences (SEFS), professor Tom DeLuca, who studies the effect of biochar in forest ecosystems.
 This spring marks the beginning of the third growing season in which Krull and SEFS has organized biochar field trials on farms in the San Juans.
 Under DeLuca’s leadership, UW Ph.D. student Si Gao has spent two years of her graduate program commuting to the islands to take soil samples and help Krull to organize the experiments.

 The researchers examined both plain charcoal and “charged biochar,” which is mixed with fertilizer.
 In 2015, the farmers grew beans.
 The following year, winter squash.
 The team found around a 65 percent increase in potentially mineralized nitrogen (the type of that is most available to plants) from the biochar plots when comparison to the control plots.
 They also saw 160 percent increase in plant available phosphorus, another essential ingredient for plant growth.
 But that wasn’t all.